 It is also possible to introduce models based on different conceptual frameworks (e.g., from the persuasive technology or behavior change fields).
 So people accustomed to using these conceptual frameworks can benefit from the functionality of Chusapedia.

 Chusapedia will remain freely available for use in both practice and research at http://chusapedia.chusable.com .

-Starting in late 2017, Chusable will be offering the service of helping clients apply Chusapedia efficiently to improve their own choice-supporting interventions.
+Even as Chusapedia continues to be developed, Chusable offers the service of helping clients apply Chusapedia efficiently to improve their own choice-supporting interventions.
 Part of this work can include the creation of new underlying models that are especially relevant to the client.

 Successive versions of Chusapedia have been presented and made available in a number of scientific or business-oriented talks, including the following:

 - Two workshops at the 2017 International Conference on Recommender Systems (Como, Italy, August 2017).